White Pages Directory Listings - V58.0

 A jeopardy occurs on a service request if a condition exists that threatens timely completion.
 Directory listings that are part of a service request jeopardy will not be established until the jeopardy is cleared.
 Jeopardy codes are described in the Provisioning and Installation Overview.

-Facility-Based CLECs may refer to the IMA Facility Based Directory Listings Corrective Procedures and Confirmation/Error Codes for additional detailed information regarding DSRED.
+- Refer to the IMA Facility Based Directory Listings Corrective Procedures and Confirmation/Error Codes for additional detailed information regarding LR.

 - Click on the page number associated with Verification Proofs in the Table of Contents to obtain this information.